Assessing Your Child’s Early Reading Potential

 Does He or She Pretend to Read?

-Often children who are ready to begin developing early reading skills will sit and follow along with the words in a book with their finger, reciting the “story” out loud.
-Obviously, unless it’s a story they are intimately familiar with, the words won’t match what is actually written.
-But this is a great indicator that they are ready to learn their letters and start putting words together.
+Mostly, children who are beginning to develop their reading skills will sit and read along with the words in a book, pointing to the words with their finger as they recite the story out loud.
+Obviously, unless it’s a story they are intimately familiar with, the words won’t match what is actually written in the book.
+But this is a great way for them to start learning how to read.

 Recognition of Letters